A Geometric Perspective on Diffusion Models: Conclusion

-In this paper, we present a geometric perspective on (variance-exploding) diffusion models, aiming for a fundamental grasp of their sampling dynamics in a simple and intuitive way.
-We find that intriguingly, the data distribution and the noise distribution are smoothly bridged by a quasi-linear sampling trajectory, and another implicit denoising trajectory allowing faster convergence in terms of visual quality.
-We further characterize the asymptotic behavior of diffusion models by formulating a theoretical relationship between the optimal ODE-based sampling and the anneal mean-shift (global mode-seeking) algorithm.
-Additionally, some preliminary applications implied by our brand new geometric perspective are provided.
-We hope our theoretical understanding and empirical observations help to better harness the power of score/diffusion-based generative models and facilitate more rapid development in efficient training and fast sampling techniques.
+In this paper, we present a geometric perspective on (variance-exploding) diffusion models, aiming for a fundamental grasp of their sampling dynamics in an intuitive way.
+We find that intriguingly, the data distribution and the noise distribution are smoothly bridged by a quasi-linear sampling trajectory and another implicit denoising trajectory that allows faster convergence.
+These two trajectories are deeply coupled, since each second-order ODE-based sampler along the sampling trajectory corresponds to a specific finite difference of the denoising trajectory.
+We further characterize the asymptotic behavior of diffusion models by formulating a theoretical relationship between the optimal ODE-based sampling and the anneal mean shift.
+We hope that our theoretical insights and empirical observations help to better harness the power of score/diffusion-based generative models and facilitate more rapid development in effective training and fast sampling techniques.

-One limitation is that our current observations are not fully underpinned by theoretical results, and thus require further investigation.
-In fact, the intensively used ODE-based sampling behaves as a typical non-autonomous non-linear system \cite{khalil2002nonlinear}, which offers a potential approach to analyze the (asymptotic) stability of diffusion models with tools from control theory.
+\textbf{Future work.} The intensively used empirical ODE and its optimal version both behave as a typical non-autonomous non-linear system \cite{khalil2002nonlinear}, which offers a potential approach to discover and analyze more properties (\textit{e.g.}, stability) of the diffusion sampling with tools from control theory.